Quick hummus is easy to make; your own chickpea dip without preservatives.

 Are you still not convinced?
 Whilst buying all your ingredients, stop at the hummus counter and check out what they've added to preserve it.
 You'll be shocked.

 So cut the crap, and tell me how to make quick hummus in ten minutes, I can hear you saying.
 That's fair enough.
 Here are all the ingredients.

 Foods that lower cholesterol should be daily on the table; oats, apples and quick hummus are right at the top of the list.

-For your quick hummus just use a can of cooked chickpeas, but ultimately you will change over to buying dried seeds.
-A high quality stainless steel pressure cooker saves so much time and heat energy; it's a must in my book.
+For your quick hummus just use a can of chickpeas, but ultimately you will change over to buying dried seeds.
+A high quality stainless steel pressure cooker saves so much hours and heat energy; it's a must in my book.
 I use it several times a week, whether it's for legumes or our basic butternut and sweet potato soup recipe.

-Let's say it again; a pressure cooker is a big time saver; only twenty minutes to cook your chickpeas, or an hour and half on the stove?
+Let's say it again; a pressure cooker is a big time saver; only thirty minutes to cook your chickpeas, or an hour and half on the stove?
 Shall we call them garbanzo beans for a bit?